isc-projects/kea/doc/sphinx/arm/security.rst

 hook library to extend the access controls, integrate with another authentication authority, or add role-based access control to the Control Agent.

+.. note:

+    As of Kea 2.6.3, hook libraries may only be loaded from the default installation directory determined during compilation and shown in the config report as "Hooks directory".
+This value may be overridden at startup by setting the environment variable ``KEA_HOOKS_PATH`` to the desired path.
+If a path other than this value is used in a ``library`` element Kea will emit an error and refuse to load the library.
+For ease of use ``library`` elements may simply omit path components.

 Kea Security Processes
 ======================